jafriyie1/Active-Learning-With-Relative-Comparisons-/README.md

 [3]Tsang, I. W., Kwok, J. T., Bay, C., & Kong, H. (2003, June).
 Distance metric learning with kernels.
 In Proceedings of the International Conference on Artificial Neural Networks (pp. 126-129).

+[4] A. Frank and A. Asuncion.
+UCI machine learning repository,